Arizona Freedom Caucus: Intra-party relationship

 The Caucus' members are seen as more conservative and populist, compared to the traditional membership and current party leadership.
 Following the 2024 elections, Republicans slightly expanded their majorities in the legislature's two chambers: the House and Senate.
 This thin majority has allowed the Freedom Caucus to threaten to withhold votes on bills favored by the Republican majority in order to achieve its own political goals.
 Hoffman refers to this strategy as "pull[ing] them along".
 The two factions have a contentious relationship.
 Traditional Republicans, like Rep. Walt Blackman, argue that caucus members engage in "performative outrage" or unrealistic policies.

 In 2023, the Republican majority and leadership worked around Freedom Caucus objections to pass a transportation tax bill with the support of Governor Hobbs.

 In the summer of 2025, House Freedom Caucus members led bipartisan opposition against a $14 billion budget supported by the Republican Senate and Governor Katie Hobbs, with House caucus members publicly fighting against Republican Senators and their staff.
-Caucus members argued the budget was too bloated and didn't advance enough conservative policies, while the budget's supporters argued the caucus was threatening a government shutdown over provisions that would be vetoed by the Democratic Governor anyway.
+Caucus members argued the budget was too bloated and did not advance enough conservative policies, while the budget's supporters argued the caucus was threatening a government shutdown over provisions that would be vetoed by the Democratic Governor anyway.

 Critics, like Arizona journalist Jim Small, have said that the Caucus exercises tremendous power in the legislature, creating a system of "minority rule."